fastest-man-alive/microservices-test/README.md

 - Reserve a static regional IP for the Kubernetes load balancer.
 - Update values.yaml of the Ingress Controller to use the static IP.
 - SSL configuration is not applied in this project due to lack of a domain.
-- Enabled Horizontal Pod Autoscaling (HPA) in the Helm charts.
+- Enable Horizontal Pod Autoscaling (HPA) in the Helm charts.

 🐍 Python Automation<br>
 Install dependencies for GKE automation in your Jenkins Server: